-5. Badges of Rank.-The rank of Officers is to be distinguished by badges worn on the shoulder-cords or shoulder-straps, unless otherwise ordered, as follows :-
+5. Badges of Rank.-The rank of Officers is to be distinguished by badges worn on the shoulder-cords or shoulder-straps, unless otherwise ordered, as follows:-

 Colonel Commandant Crown and three stars.

-Colonel 2nd Commandant
+Colonel 2nd Crown with two stars below.

-Lieut.-Colonel ...
-Crown with two stars below.
-Crown with one star below.
+Lieut.-Colonel Commandant Crown with one star below.

-Major Crown.
+Major Captain Crown.

-Captain Three stars.
-Two stars.
+Lieutenant Three stars.

-Lieutenant

-2nd Lieutenant, 2nd Lieutenants One star.
+2nd Lieutenant, 2nd Lieutenants on probation, and Commiss- ioned Officers from Warrant Rank Two stars.

-on probation, on probation,

-and and Commiss-

-Commissioned Officers ioned Officers

-from Warrant from Warrant

-Rank
+One star.

-Warrant Officers ...
-No badges of rank.
+Warrant Officers No badges of rank.

 Badges of Rank.
 Size.

-Full Dress Cloth Tunic Full size.
-Other garments $\frac{1}{2}$ Inch.
-X
+Full Dress Cloth Tunic ...
+Full size.